10 Best Business Mindsets to Set You Up for Success

 Set small goals that lead to your dream.
 Insert these into the roadmap of your journey and it will keep you on track and out of the clouds.
 Maybe it’s just me, but I spend too much time in the wild beyond imagining what it will be like when I’m a huge success.
 (That’s slightly embarrassing to admit!)

 I’d never get anything done or make progress down the road to success if I didn’t put small goals and their related tasks into action.
-Grab a good notebook, planner — or this really cute bullet journal I’m trying out! — to regularly jot down a solid plan to tackle the short-term goals that point to the big dream.
+Grab a good notebook or planner and get it all down on paper.

 5. Don’t Underestimate the Groundwork